 What to expect.
 The Exercise takes the form of a sequence of visual displays, and the individual is provided a choice.
 The choice is made by selecting one of the two or more visual elements presented on the screen.
 Each time a correct choice is made, the screen flashes to provide positive feedback.
 Throughout the session the individual can also keep track of a posted score (indicating the number of correct choices) as a reward.
-A sophisticated multiple assessment technique is employed, which provides an innovative and sensitive measure of several key visual attention characteristics.
-The results are automatically analyzed to assess those characteristics, and a printable report is generated that not only documents and analyzes the findings, but also indicates whether repeating the Exercise would be beneficial.
+The results are automatically analyzed to assess several key visual attention characteristics.
+A sophisticated multiple assessment technique is employed for the analysis, which provides an innovative and sensitive measure of those characteristics.
+A printable report is generated that not only explains the findings, but also indicates whether repeating the Exercise would be beneficial.
 The report addresses three main areas:

 Learning Efficiency - determines how quickly the child attends to the relevant features of visual material.